mikecokina/elisa/README.rst

-Result of fitting procedure was estimated as
+Result of fitting procedure is displayed in the following format:

 .. code:: python
     [